ok5tvr/LoRa_RX_Igate/README.md

+#LoRa_RX_Igate Update 3.6.2023
+Version 2.1.1 is available on GitHub.
+This version fixes the issue with IP address assignment using the DHCP server.
+In the settings, the option "IP_manual <true>" corresponds to a static IP address, while "IP_manual <false>" corresponds to automatic IP address assignment.

 # LoRa_RX_Igate Update 2.6.2023
 With the update to version 2.1.0, the configuration from the config.txt file is fully functional.
 You can modify the igate settings by changing the configuration in the txt file.
 The desired values must be enclosed in "<>".
 The end of the file is marked with "!".